HuskyGT/Banana-OS/README.md

 # Sneak peaks: https://discord.gg/mDxtRwr3je

 ## For Developers
-These docs are terrible but I will fix them up soon

 It is highly reccommended that you manually register your page using `RegisterPage` in `MonkeWatch` as shown bellow not doing so may cause your page not to be loaded due to a current bug
 ```cs
 [BepInPlugin(PluginInfo.GUID, PluginInfo.Name, PluginInfo.Version)]